pedrotav87/torkcoach/PRD.md

 # Tork Coach - Planning Guide

-A comprehensive bodybuilding coaching CRM platform that empowers fitness coaches to manage clients, design hypertrophy-focused programs, track progress, and leverage AI-driven insights for optimized coaching at scale.
+A comprehensive bodybuilding coaching CRM platform that empowers fitness coaches to manage clients, design hypertrophy-focused programs, track progress, and leverage AI-driven insights for optimized coaching at scale. **Now featuring Supabase authentication and full page navigation for Clients, Programs (with Workouts, Nutrition, and Exercise Database subpages), Check-ins, Messages, and Analytics.**

 **Experience Qualities**:
 1. **Professional & Authoritative** - The platform should feel like a sophisticated tool built by experts for experts, instilling confidence in both coaches and clients.